ZhaoXiangXML/test/README.md

  * Comunicate with Zohaib for the design and static HTML page implement process (8 hours)
  * Integrate Zohaib's static HTML page with logic code (8 hours, cooperate with Sugar)
  * Test and debug on all three platforms (8 hours)

+This project takes 110 hours of my time in total.

 By the end of Jan 2015, we should have all the new UI integarted.
 And we should have enough experience and code base to do business project.